natalieagus/50002-2022/_notes/e_sequentiallogic.md

 	> It is as if we are able to ***capture*** the instantaneous value of D at each CLK-rise edge, and **reflect**/produce it at Q for that **entire period** of the CLK.

-	You can also make the slave latch to be the one that receives the inverted CLK signal, and the value at Q reflects the input at D at each **falling edge** of the CLK. <span style="background-color:yellow">  Note: The name "edge-triggered" comes from the fact that the **output at port Q**  of the slave **changes** only when the CLK edge changes (in our case, at every rising *edge*). </span>
+	You can also make the slave latch to be the one that receives the inverted CLK signal, and the value at Q reflects the input at D at each **falling edge** of the CLK.  <span style="background-color:yellow; color: black">  Note: The name "edge-triggered" comes from the fact that the **output at port Q**  of the slave **changes** only when the CLK edge changes (in our case, at every rising *edge*). </span>